‘STAR WARS: EPISODE V – THE EMPIRE STRIKES BACK’

 Darth Vader returns in this movie, played by David Prowse and voiced by James Earl Jones.
 In this movie, Darth Vader takes an interest in Luke Skywalker, especially when he notices him taking an active role in the Rebellion.
 Vader also senses the Force is strong with Luke Skywalker in this movie.

 In this movie, we see Darth Vader at his most villainous best, especially when he disposes of people who fail him and when he takes part in the action.
-This includes him capturing Han Solo, Leia and Chewbecca into a trap as well as fighting Luke Skywalker in a deadly lightsaber duel towards the end.
+This includes him capturing Han Solo, Leia and Chewbecca in a trap as well as fighting Luke Skywalker in a deadly lightsaber duel towards the end.

 This film also sees Frank Oz return as Yoda, a former Jedi Master, although ironically this was the first time Yoda appeared in a ‘Star Wars’ movie.
 Yoda has been on Dagobah for some time after he decided to go into exile since ‘Revenge of the Sith’.
 He comes to meet Luke when he’s on Dagobah.